IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketLiveSource.txt

 The PacketLiveSource operator depends upon the Linux 'packet capture library (libpcap)'.
 The library must be installed on the machine where this operator executes.
-It is available as an installable 'repository package (RPM)' from the 'base' RHEL and CentOS repositories, and can be installed with administrator tools such as 'yum'.
+It is available as an installable 'repository package (RPM)' from the 'base' RHEL and CentOS repositories.
+It can be installed with administrator tools such as 'yum'.
 This requires root privileges, which can be acquired temporarily with administrator tools such as 'sudo'.

-To install 'libpcap' as an administrator for all users, enter this command at a Linux command prompt:
+To install 'libpcap', enter this command at a Linux command prompt:

     sudo yum install libpcap-devel